 New for 2019, I’m offering a mentoring-by-correspondence course: ‘Secret Recipes: Maximising Your Lesson Plans’.

 This course is by email and / or Skype.
-You will submit two sample lesson plans, usually two at a time, and I’ll respond with feedback and suggestions based on teaching best practice.
-Then you’ll develop a further two lesson plans, informed by the original advice received, and I’ll respond with comments again.
+You will submit sample lesson plans, usually two at a time, and I’ll respond with feedback and suggestions based on teaching best practice.
+We can work on as many lessons plans as you would like, including resubmitting revised versions based on feedback.
 Through this course you’ll learn –

 – How to effortlessly time-manage your lesson so you always feel in control

 – How to cater for a range of participant abilities and levels of writing experience within one class

 – How to tie lesson aims and outputs more closely to your overall learning agenda for the course / lesson

 – Ways to ensure that your writers are learning lots from your classes and therefore feeling they’re getting good value

 – Ways to ensure that participants are enjoying your lessons – and wanting to return!

 Fees – £15 per lesson plan.
 One-to-one mentoring / coaching sessions – £25 for 45 mins, £30 for 60 mins.
 To enquire, please send a message via my contact page: Contact